brenns10/brennan.io/_posts/2015-01-16-write-a-shell-in-c.md

 instead of a null-terminated array of characters.

 At the start of the function, we begin tokenizing by calling `strtok`.
 It returns a pointer to the first token.
-Since this pointer is actually pointing inside of `line`, we need to make a copy of it.
-Then, we store the copy in the array (buffer) of character pointers.
+What `strtok()` actually does is return pointers to within the string you give it, and place `\0` bytes at the end of each token.
+We store each pointer in an array (buffer) of character pointers.

 Finally, we reallocate the array of pointers if necessary.
 The process repeats until no token is returned by `strtok`, at which point we null-terminate the list of tokens.

 So, once all is said and done, we have an array of tokens, ready to execute.
 Which begs the question, how do we do that?